tidymodels/infer/tests/testthat/_snaps/specify.md

     Condition
       Error in `specify()`:
       !
-The argument you passed in for the formula does not exist.
-      * Were you trying to pass in an unquoted column name?
-      * Did you forget to name one or more arguments?
+The argument you passed in for the formula does not exist. i Were you trying to pass in an unquoted column name? i Did you forget to name one or more arguments?

 ---